 Ultraviolet light-emitting diodes (UV-LEDs) are a novel light source for phototherapy.
 This study aimed to evaluate the therapeutic effects of UV-LEDs on psoriasis.
 Importantly, 310 nm UV-LEDs have not been studied in psoriasis in vitro and in vivo.
-Effects by 310 nm UV-LED and 311 nm narrowband ultraviolet B (NBUVB) irradiation were compared for suppressing IL-22-induced activation of STAT3 expression using cell viability assay, western blotting, and immunocytochemistry.
-C57BL/6 mice, were topically treated with imiquimod (IMQ) for 6 consecutive days and observed degenerative changes.
-Test groups were irradiated by 310 nm UV-LED and 311 nm NBUVB.
+Effects due to 310 nm UV-LED and 311 nm narrowband ultraviolet B (NBUVB) irradiation were compared for suppressing IL-22-induced activation of STAT3 expression using cell viability assay, western blotting, and immunocytochemistry.
+C57BL/6 mice were topically treated with imiquimod (IMQ) for 6 consecutive days and degenerative changes were observed.
+Test groups were irradiated with a 310 nm UV-LED and 311 nm NBUVB.
 Phenotypic observations, histopathological examinations, and ELISA were conducted with skin and blood samples.
-STAT3-dependent IL-22 signalling and effects in keratinocytes are negatively regulated by 310 nm UV-LED, which significantly ameliorated IMQ-induced psoriasis-like dermatitis development and reduced Th17 cytokine levels (IL-17A, IL-22) in serum and dorsal skin.
+STAT3-dependent IL-22 signalling and effects in keratinocytes are negatively regulated by the 310 nm UV-LED, which significantly ameliorated IMQ-induced psoriasis-like dermatitis development and reduced Th17 cytokine levels (IL-17A, IL-22) in serum and dorsal skin.
 Histopathological findings showed decreases in epidermal thickness and inflammatory T-cell infiltration in the UV-LED-irradiated groups.
-Quantitative PCR confirmed UV radiation energy-dependent decrease in IL-17A and IL-22 mRNA levels.
+Quantitative PCR confirmed a UV radiation energy-dependent decrease in IL-17A and IL-22 mRNA levels.
 The results demonstrated that UV-LEDs had anti-inflammatory and immunoregulatory effects.
 So, UV-LED phototherapy inhibits psoriasis development by suppressing STAT3 protein and inflammatory cytokines and could be useful in treating psoriasis.